maxh/maxheinritz.com/_posts/2022-12-03-prisma-db-prefix.md

 ---
 title: Prefixing Prisma models with Db
 layout: post
-tags: ["prefix"]
+tags: ["software patterns"]
 ---

 Prisma's TypeScript type generation is a game-changer for type-safe database interactions.
-However, I dislike using these generated types when writing business logic.
+However, I dislike using these generated types when writing core business logic.

 I prefer to write business logic with simpler serializable domain entities.
 Sometimes the idiomatic domain model entity representation differs from the idiomatic relational tables.
 Using a serializable entity independent from the persistence mechanism also leaves open the possibility of introducing RPC boundaries across services.